almonit/almonit-plugin/README.md

 - Decentralization via randomality: the plugin chooses each time a random IPFS gateway (that's a way of avoiding everyone using the same IPFS gateway, which is centralization).
 - ENS address bar: allows you to navigate the ENS+IPFS ecosphere.
 - Settings page offers (almost) full customization.

-# Limitation
-At this stage the plugin is only for Firefox.
-The development focused on desktop browsers, though the plugin should also work on mobile devices.

-A Chrome version is planned in the future.

 # Contact
 Write us at contact@almonit.club